MannLabs/alphatims/README.md

   * [**Under the hood**](#under-the-hood)
   * [**Future perspectives**](#future-perspectives)

+## About

+With the introduction of the Bruker TimsTOF, the inclusion of ion mobility separation (IMS) between liquid chromatography (LC) and mass spectrometry (MS) instruments has gained popularity.
+However, the additional dimension in LC-IMS-MSMS data has also increased file sizes and complexity.
+Efficient accession and analysis of Bruker TimsTOF data is therefore imperative.
+AlphaTims is an open-source python package that allows such efficient access.
+It can be used with a graphical user interface (GUI), a command-line interface (CLI) or as a module directly within python.

 ## License

-Get a copy of the [MIT license](LICENSE.txt).
+AlphaTims was developed at the [Mann department at the Max Planck Institute of Biochemistry](https://www.biochem.mpg.de/mann) and is available with an [MIT license](LICENSE.txt).
 Since AlphaTims is dependent on Bruker libraries (available in the [alphatims/ext](alphatims/ext) folder) and external python packages, additional [third-party licenses](LICENSE-THIRD-PARTY.txt) are applicable.

 ## Installation

 Three types of installation are possible:

 * [**One-click GUI installer:**](#one-click-gui) Choose this installation if you only want the graphical user interface (GUI) and/or keep things as simple as possible.
-* [**Jupyter notebook installer:**](#jupyter-notebook) Choose this installation if you only work in Jupyter Notebooks and just want to use AlphaTims as an extension.
+* [**Jupyter notebook installer:**](#jupyter-notebook) Choose this installation if you only work in Jupyter Notebooks and just want to use AlphaTims as an external python module.
-* [**Full installer:**](#full) Choose this installation if you are familiar with command line interface (CLI) tools and python and want access to all available features and/or require development mode with modifiable AlphaTims source code.
+* [**Full installer:**](#full) Choose this installation if you are familiar with command line interface (CLI) tools, [conda](https://docs.conda.io/en/latest/) and python.
+This installation allows access to all available features and development with modifiable AlphaTims source code.

 ***Since this software is dependent on [Bruker libraries](alphatims/ext) to read the raw data, reading raw data is only compatible with Windows and Linux.
 This is true for all installation types.
 All other functionality is platform independent.***